 The following general ERASMUS MUNDUS Programme scholarship eligibility rules apply:

-Only candidates who have applied to and have been accepted by an EMMC consortium in accordance with its specific student's application and selection criteria, are eligible for a scholarship
+Only candidates who have applied to and have been accepted by an EMJMD consortium in accordance with its specific student's application and selection criteria, are eligible for a scholarship

-Students can apply for an Erasmus Mundus scholarship to the Erasmus Mundus joint Master Course(EMMC) of their choice but the number of applications must be limited to maximum three different joint programmes
+Students can apply for an Erasmus Mundus scholarship to the Erasmus Mundus joint Master Course(EMJMD) of their choice but the number of applications must be limited to maximum three different joint programmes

 Each project may give rise to the award of only one EU grant to any student for the same joint course over the length of the course concerned